Final Project Idea #1

 The big bulk of my project will come from the last few weeks, specifically input devices, networking and communications, and interface and app programming, but here is a brainstorm of what I want to create!

 Week 1: Vinyl and Laser Cutting

 Since I want to use copper pads for capacitance touch, I will likely use vinyl to decorate my final project by placing it on top of the copper pads.
 I tested my capacitance touch to ensure that there will still be a change in voltage through the vinyl.
-It does!
+There is!

 Week 2: Electronics Production